 How To Swim Front Crawl With Ease and Confidence

-Need some help with how to swim front crawl?
-Had enough of getting tired so quickly?
+Are you a beginner wanting to learn how to swim front crawl?
+Maybe you can swim front crawl but you've had enough of getting tired so quickly?
 Good news!
 I have taken front crawl and broken it down into its separate parts, meaning you can discover where you are going wrong and fine-tune your technique.

 Front crawl is the fastest, most efficient swimming stroke.
 It is also one of the most exhausting if your technique isn't correct.

-By breaking the stroke down, I have simplified it to use the parts you need to fine-tune your swimming technique.
+By breaking the stroke down, I have simplified it to use the parts you need to fine-tune your swimming technique, making learning how to swim front crawl easier.

 Learn What Each Part of Your Body Should Be Doing